Welcome to our website. We hope you will find our site useful and easy to navigate.

 Support for Children

-Some children may be worried about what is happening and the changes that are in place.
-Our children are also the heroes at this time.
-Their worlds are very different at the moment and they are doing their best in difficult times.
+Some children may feel worried or anxious at different points in their life about what is happening and any changes that they are dealing with.
 Childline have produced some resources specifically for children who are feeling worried, anxious or sad.